HugoRoca/aws-nodejs-serverless-startwars/readme.md

 ![swagger_doc](doc/swagger.png)

-For this project has the architect bellow:
+the endpoints of this repository are in the following path: **/api-docs**

 ![graphic](doc/graphic.png)